 Written by John Stasick, Jeff Beckham & Todd Meadows -

-During the second half of 2016, Microsoft introduced a new solution set: the Secure Productive Enterprise, or SPE for short.
-A combination of Windows 10, Office 365, and the Enterprise Mobility + Security platform, SPE represents a clear, simplified path for an enterprise to evaluate, purchase and deploy their foundational digital infrastructure.
-At face value, one might primarily interpret SPE as simply a bundle or a licensing vehicle.
+Earlier this year, Microsoft introduced a new solution set: Microsoft 365 (or M365 for short).
+A combination of Windows 10, Office 365, and the Enterprise Mobility + Security platform, M365 represents a clear, simplified path for an enterprise to evaluate, purchase and deploy their foundational digital infrastructure.
+At face value, one might think that M365 is simply an "easy to use" bundle or a licensing vehicle.
 In fact, simplified licensing is part of the story, but it is not the story.
-The Secure Productive Enterprise represents much more.
-SPE is Microsoft’s prescriptive set of specifications and technologies for running any modern enterprise in a “cloud first, mobile first” world.
+Microsoft 365 represents much more.
+M365 is Microsoft’s prescriptive set of specifications and technologies for running any modern enterprise in a “cloud first, mobile first” world.

 Specifications for Running a Modern Enterprise:

 If you remember the days of packaged PC software, you might remember picking up a copy of Photoshop, Office, or a game like Halo.
 After perusing the back of the package, you may have glanced to the side of the box where you would have found two sets of specifications: Minimum System Requirements and Recommended System Requirements.

 Each of these spec sets included the OS versions, memory configurations, processor speeds and GPU types that would be needed to either 1) get the software to run or 2) get the software to run with the raw power needed to achieve maximum performance.
 The tradition of publishing system requirements for consumer and enterprise software is very much alive and well today per this recent listing for Halo 5: Forge: